Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Theoretical Background

 \section{Theoretical Background}

 We consider a noisy and reverberant acoustic environment with $S$ static sources, where $\pbf_s \in \Real^P$ denotes the position of the $s$-th source in the absolute coordinate system with $P$-dimensional canonical basis vectors $\e_{1}^{}, \dots, \e_{P}^{}$ ($1 \leq P \leq 3$).
 We assume the number of sources $S$ to be known.
 We consider an array with $M$ microphones whose positions are assumed to be known, with $M > P$, where $\m_{m} \in \Real^P$ denotes the position of the $m$-th microphone.
-The $P \times M$-dimensional microphone positions matrix is defined as
+The $P \times M$-dimensional microphone positions matrix spans $P$-dimensional space and is defined as $\Mbf \;=\; [\m_{1}, \dots, \m_{M}]$.
 The origin of the coordinate system is defined at the centroid of the microphone positions, i.e., $\frac{1}{M}\Mbf\1_{M}=\0_{P}$, {} with $\1_{M}$ denoting an $M$-dimensional vector of ones and $\0_{P}$ denoting a $P$-dimensional vector of zeros.
 The source and microphone positions are exemplified in Fig. \ref{fig: Near field}.

 The $P\times (M+1)$-dimensional microphones and source positions matrix for the $s$-th source is defined as $\Pbf_{s}=[\Mbf ,\; \pbf_{s}]$.
-The $M \times M$-dimensional Gram matrix of the microphones $\G_{MM}$ and the $(M+1) \times (M+1)$-dimensional Gram matrix for the $s$-th source $\G_{s}$ are defined as
+The $M \times M$-dimensional Gram matrix of the microphones $\G_{MM}$ and the $(M+1) \times (M+1)$-dimensional Gram matrix for the $s$-th source $\G_{s}$ are defined as {}

 where $\{\cdot\}^{\textrm{T}}$ denotes the transpose operator.
 An important property of both Gram matrices, which will be used throughout this paper, is that their rank is at most $P$.
 When considering another orthonormal basis, relative to the original canonical basis (obtained by rotating and/or reflecting the original basis), the relative microphone positions matrix $\Mbf_{\textrm{r}}$ and the relative microphones and source positions matrix for the $s$-th source $\Pbf_{s}$ are given by